 Energizing snacks for longer runs

 Once you’ve got the right shoes and tackled the first mile, you’ll probably feel the urge to try a longer distance.
 Go for it!
 Keep your energy up by snacking on about 150 calories every 45 minutes if you workout for longer than 90 minutes.
 Some good on-the-go options?
-Honey Stinger energy chews, Banana peanut butter-smothered banana bites, or Health Warrior’s chia energy bars.
+Honey Stinger energy chews or Banana peanut butter-smothered banana bites.

 Electrolytes for post-run recovery